McDonnell Douglas DC-10 Twin

-The McDonnell Douglas DC-10 Twin was a proposed version of the DC-10, a wide-body trijet airliner, except with only two engines instead of three.
+The McDonnell Douglas DC-10 Twin was a proposed twin–engine version of the DC-10, a wide-body trijet airliner.
+The DC-10 Twin was designed to be lighter, simpler, and more fuel-efficient than the original DC-10.

-The aircraft was designed to be lighter, simpler, and more fuel-efficient than the original DC-10, and to compete with the Airbus A300, the first twin-aisle twinjet.
-However, the DC-10 Twin did not enter production, as there was not enough demand from airlines.
+The DC-10 Twin was to compete with the Airbus A300, the first twin-aisle twinjet, but it did not enter production, as there was not enough demand from airlines.

 Development

 Beginning in 1966, two-engine designs were studied for the DC-10 before the design settled on the three-engine configuration.
 Later on, a big twin based on the DC-10 cross-section was proposed to Airbus as a 50/50 venture but rejected.
 In 1971, a shortened DC-10 version with two engines was proposed as a competitor to the Airbus A300.

 McDonnell Douglas held a major presentation of the proposed DC-10 Twin at Long Beach, California, and several European airlines were willing to place orders.
-On July 30th, 1973, however, the company's board decided not to give the proposed twin the go-ahead, as no US airline had ordered it.
+On July 30, 1973, however, the company's board decided not to give the proposed twin the go-ahead, as no US airline had ordered it.
 More DC-10 Twin proposals were made, either as a collaboration with a European manufacturer or as a solely McDonnell Douglas product, but none proceeded beyond design studies.